 In the fund financial statements, governmental funds are presented using the modified - accrual basis of accounting.
 Their revenues are recognized when they become measurable and available as net current position.
 Measurable means that the amounts can be estimated, or otherwise determined.
 Available means that the amounts were collected during the reporting period or soon enough thereafter to be available to finance the expenditures accrued for the reporting period.
 Revenue recognition is subject to the measurable and availability criteria for the governmental funds in the fund financial statements.
 Exchange transactions are recognized as revenues in the period in which they are earned (i.e., the related goods or services are provided).
 Locally imposed derived tax revenues are recognized as revenues in the period in which the underlying exchange transaction upon which they are based takes place.
-Imposed nonexchange transactions are recognized as revenues are received, whichever occurs first.
-Government-mandated and voluntary nonexchange transactions are recognized as revenues are servenues when all applicable legibility requirements have been met.
+Imposed nonexchange transactions are recognized as revenues are recognized as revenues in the period of use is not specified, they are recognized as revenues when an enforceable legal claim to the revenues arises or when they are received, whichever occurs first.
+Government-mandated and voluntary nonexchange transactions are recognized as revenues when all applicable legal claim to the revenues are recognized as revenues when all